REPRESENTING YOUR FAMILY & YOUR FUTURE GET STARTED TODAY

 TRAFFIC VIOLATIONS ATTORNEY IN KANSAS CITY, MISSOURI

-Traffic offenses can be costly and might even prevent you from driving.
-My Kansas City firm Howard L. Lotven, P.C. advises Northwest Missouri clients who have been cited for operating their car or truck in an illegal manner.
+Traffic offenses can be costly and might even keep you from driving.
 From speeding tickets to criminal charges involving accusations of drunk driving, I conduct a detailed investigation of what occurred and help you fight back against cases based on incorrect interpretations and overzealous enforcement of state and municipal traffic codes.

 My firm handles all types of traffic defense matters for Missouri motorists, such as citations involving alleged: